mjwhitta/artty/README.md

 ```

 This will traverse a `WIDTH` by `HEIGHT` grid and sample the color
 inside each cell.
-It will then generate a json file.
-This works best
+It will then generate the necessary json data.
+This
-with sprites, however, it can parse any image this way.
+works best with sprites, however, it can parse any image this way.

 ## Links